bhklab/handbook/docs/contributing/merging_pr.md

 !!! note

-    Only the PR Title needs to follow the [Conventional Commits][convential-commits] specification.
+    Only the PR Title needs to follow the [Conventional Commits](conventional_commits.md) specification.
     The commit message body can be modified to include any relevant commits.

 ![better_pr](images/better_pr_body.png){: style="height:100%;width:100%"}